-The education is supported by the European Commission and is one of the best-established Master’s programmes in humanitarian action.
+The education is supported by the European Commission and is one of the best-established Master's programmes in humanitarian action.
 NOHA links twelve core universities in Europe with many partner universities around the globe.
-The Master’s programme has three occasions been awarded Erasmus Mundus Programme status, thus facilitating student and scholar mobility within the network.
+The Master's programme has on three occasions been awarded Erasmus Mundus Programme status, thus facilitating student and scholar mobility within the network.

 The Master Programme in International Humanitarian Action offers a multidisciplinary education which seeks to teach you as a student core competences for a career in humanitarian action.
 The overall aim is to train you to develop the analytical and practical skills needed by professional humanitarian workers - for example, an interdisciplinary understanding of emergency situations and a capacity to organise and plan humanitarian relief operations.
 The duration of the Master's programme is two years of full-time study.